 July 25, 2018

 Pakistan’s administrative territory of Gilgit-Baltistan (the Pakistan-controlled part of Kashmir) will hold elections for its Legislative Assembly on November 15, 2020, following delays.
 The current assembly members’ terms ended in June, and political parties have opposed the delay.
 In addition, Pakistan is due to have indirect Senate elections in March.

 Pakistan has various administrative units that elect their own legislatures.
 The four provinces (Balochistan, Khyber Pakhtunkhwa, Punjab, and Sindh) elect their legislatures at the same time as general elections.
 Gilgit-Baltistan and the territory of Azad Jammu and Kashmir (often simply called Azad Kashmir or AJK) hold their elections at other times.
 Gilgit-Baltistan held elections in November 2020

 Azad Kashmir and Gilgit-Baltistan are administrative territories whose status has been somewhat in flux because all of the ongoing dispute between Pakistan and India over Kashmir.
-In short, Gilgit-Baltistan’s status as an autonomous administrative territory – as opposed to a province fully incorporated into Pakistan’s political structure – has the potential to keep tensions with India on a low boil.
+In short, their statuses as autonomous administrative territories – as opposed to provinces fully incorporated into Pakistan’s political structure – has the potential to keep tensions with India on a low boil.

 The downside to the arrangement is a democracy deficit.
-The territory lacked its own legislature until the 2009 Gilgit-Baltistan Empowerment and Self-Governance Order established the legislative assembly.
-India opposed the establishment of Gilgit-Baltistan’s legislative assembly and routinely objects vociferously to the holding of elections in Gilgit-Baltistan (Pakistan responded to recent criticism by pointing out that India holds elections in the India-controlled parts of Kashmir).
+Both only recently got their own legislatures.
+India opposed the legislative assemblies and routinely objects vociferously to the holding of elections in Pakistani Kashmir (Pakistan responded to recent criticism by pointing out that India holds elections in the India-controlled parts of Kashmir).
 Moreover, political freedom is restricted.

 Following Pakistan’s turbulent 2018 general election, former cricket star Imran Khan – seen as the military’s preferred candidate – became prime minister when his Pakistan Tehreek-e-Insaf (PTI) won the most seats.
 Conversely, the main opposition parties are former prime minister Nawaz Sharif‘s Pakistan Muslim League-Nawaz (PML-N) and Pakistan People’s Party (PPP), founded by Zulfikar Bhutto and still led by members of the Bhutto family.